 Popular holiday rental amenities in Edale

-The above is a climate diagram for Edale.
-July is the warmest month of the year in Edale with temperatures reaching a maximum average of 21°.
+Above is a climate diagram for Edale.
+July is the warmest month of the year in Edale, with temperatures reaching an average daily maximum of 21°.
 However, temperatures can go lower than 2° in Edale in January.
-The rainiest month is July while the driest month is March.
+The rainiest month is July, while the driest month is March.

 Find a comfortable holiday letting for your stay in picturesque Edale